Prethermal gauge structure and surface growth in $\mathbb{Z}_2$ lattice gauge theories

-\textit{Critical protection.---} Next, we gain analytic insights into the thermalization behavior in a simple setting, which allows us to predict a phase transition, where above a critical protection strength~$(V/\Omega)_c$ the dynamics exhibits a prethermal plateau.
+\textit{Critical protection.---} Next, we gain analytic insights and physical intuition into the prethermalization behavior by studying the simplest possible setting.
+This allows us to predict a phase transition, where above a critical protection strength~$(V/\Omega)_c$ the dynamics exhibits a prethermal plateau.
 To this end, we consider the translationally-invariant model without dynamical matter ($\sigma^z_j(t) \equiv -1$ for all~$t$ and $J=0$), and we derive the mean-field equations of motion for the initial state with no electric field lines ($\sigma^z_{\ij}(0) = +1$).
 Conservation of energy and spin length yields the kinematic equation for Gauss' law~$\dot{G}^2 + F(G) = 0$, where~$F(G) = F(G; \Omega, V)$ is a potential energy, see End Matter for a derivation.
 In Fig.~\ref{figure-2}(a), we plot the potential for various protection strengths~$V/\Omega$: Starting from a gauge-invariant state~$G=+1$, the gauge-breaking dynamics is unconstrained when~$V/\Omega$ is below a critical protection strength~$(V/\Omega)_c = \sqrt{\frac{11+5\sqrt{5}}{2}}\approx 3.33$, and the Gauss' law shows strong oscillations, see Fig.~\ref{figure-2}(b).
 Above~$(V/\Omega)_c$, the dynamics becomes increasingly constrained and oscillates around a value close to~$G=+1$, which is associated with the development of an additional root in the potential~$F(G)$ shown by the orange curve in Fig.~\ref{figure-2}(a).

-\textit{Surface growth.---}The trajectory of an initial gauge-invariant configuration reveals a characteristic behavior, see Fig.~\ref{figure-1}(f): Upon exiting the pre-thermal plateau, random fluctuations, determined by the initial configuration and the couplings~$\delta_j$, lead to the nucleation of gauge-symmetry breaking errors.
+\textit{Surface growth.---}The trajectory of an initial gauge-invariant configuration reveals a characteristic behavior, see Fig.~\ref{figure-1}(f): Upon exiting the prethermal plateau, random fluctuations, determined by the initial configuration and the couplings~$\delta_j$, lead to the nucleation of gauge-symmetry breaking errors.
 Subsequently, neighboring vertices violate the Gauss' law constraint, so that the errors proliferate until the entire system reaches equilibrium, suggesting a universal hydrodynamic description based on a surface growth model~\cite{Corwin2016}.
+The role of spatio-temporal correlations have been previously discussed in kinetically constrained models in $(1+1)$D~\cite{Michailidis2018,Causer2024,Maric2026}.

 To test our hypothesis, we perform numerical simulation on systems with $50 \times 50$ plaquettes and periodic (open) boundaries in the $X$ ($Y$) spatial direction.
 We initialize a configuration with a line defect in the bottom row, see Fig.~\ref{figure-3}(a) left, and repeat the simulations for~$N_{\rm Ens}=200$ realizations of random couplings~$\delta_j$~\cite{Footnote_boundary_term}.
 To each space-time point we associate a binary variable $\Theta(1-G_j(t) -g_{\rm{thres}})$, where $\Theta(\cdot)$ is the Heaviside function; in the following we set~$g_{\rm{thres}}=0.2$ but our findings do not depend on this specific value.
 This binary variable defines a surface separating the regions of small and large Gauss' law violations, see Fig.~\ref{figure-3}(a).
 Further, we use the surface to define a height function $h_n(X,t)$ in Euclidean space~\cite{Footnote_euclidean} and for each realization~$n=1,\ldots,N_{\rm Ens}$.